 Saint Louis University's conduct process is designed to teach our students to accept responsibility for their actions, to help them realize the impact of their decisions and to foster positive community values.

-For any of these goals to be attained, students must represent themselves in our conduct process.
+For these goals to be attained, students must represent themselves in our conduct process.
 Attorneys are not permitted to be part of conduct hearings as they would be in a civil or criminal court.
 Decisions about responsibility are made with a preponderance of the evidence, or "more likely than not," standard.

 Consequences of Misconduct

 Sanctions are assigned based on the violation and the frequency of the violation.
 They can include:

 - Written admonition

 - Counseling referrals

 - Housing probation (restrictions on access to the host family)

 - Loss of scholarships

 - Loss of the ability to be a campus leader, including a campus ambassador, club leader or SGA officer